Chad Basin National Park

 The park is fragmented, with three sectors.

-The Chingurmi-Duguma sector is in Borno State, in a Sudanian Savanna ecological zone.
+The Chingurmi-Duguma sector is in Borno State, in a Sudanian savanna ecological zone.

 The Bade-Nguru Wetlands and Bulatura sectors are in Yobe State in the Sahel ecological zone.

 History

-Chad Basin National Park lies within the former Kanem-Bornu Empire, which existed from the 9th century to the end of the 19th century and remains part of present-day Borno and Yobo states.
+Chad Basin National Park lies within the former Kanem–Bornu Empire, which existed from the 9th century to the end of the 19th century and remains part of present-day Borno and Yobo states.
+It was established in 1991.
 Before the 10th century, the Empire was established and was one of the most politically well-organised African empires tantamount to the Mali and Songhai empires.
 The then Borno Empire developed within the Conventional Basin of Lake Chad, where the Chad Basin National Park stands.